Harry Potter: Wizards Unite Locations - Fortresses, Inns & More!30 Sep 2019 0

-Harry Potter: Wizards Unite is a new AR mobile game from Niantic, the makers of Pokémon GO.
+Harry Potter: Wizards Unite is the latest AR mobile game from Niantic, the makers of Pokémon GO.
 It’s similar to that of its predecessor and allows players to bring the universe of Harry Potter into the real world.

 The main gameplay loop involves exploring the world around you, freeing ‘Foundables’ (like catching Pokémon) and interacting with nodes scattered across the map.
 Unless you’re in a rural area, when you fire up the game for the first time you may see spires and structures looming in the distance.
 There are three Harry Potter: Wizards Unite locations that you can visit while you’re playing the game, each which will help you collect Foundables.